claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 Version 1.0 of the AEDAT format was the first version to be implemented in jAER back in 2008.
-It simply consists of an optional [header](#common-version-header), followed by a series of \[address, timestamp\] pairs, each making up an event.
+It simply consists of an optional [header](#common-version-header), followed by a series of [address, timestamp] pairs, each making up an event.
 The address is 16 bit wide and the timestamp 32 bit, for a total of 6 bytes per event.
 The timestamp is in microseconds, while the address has to be interpreted according to a specific jAER AEChip class’ definition of that address.
-All integer data and fields are always signed and big-endian\!
+All integer data and fields are always signed and big-endian!

-**This format is deprecated and should not be used for any new development or recording\!
+**This format is deprecated and should not be used for any new development or recording!
 At most, support reading this format.**

 ## Ordering